-- · An official Quark Expeditions parka to keep - Leadership throughout the voyage by our experienced Expedition Team, including shore landings and other activities - · All Zodiac transfers and cruising as per the daily - All shore landings as per the daily program - Shipboard accommodation with daily housekeeping - All meals, snacks, soft drinks and juices on board throughout your voyage. - NEW Free beer, standard wines, spirits, and cocktails during bar service hours and dinner - Complimentary coffee, tea and cocoa available around the clock - Formal and informal presentations by our Expedition Team and guest speakers as scheduled - A photographic journal documenting your expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - Hair dryer and bathrobes in every cabin
+- An official Quark Expeditions parka to keep - Leadership throughout the voyage by our experienced Expedition Team, including shore landings and other activities - All Zodiac transfers and cruising as per the daily program - All shore landings as per the daily program - · Shipboard accommodation with daily housekeeping - All meals, snacks, soft drinks and juices on board throughout your voyage. - Free beer, standard wines, spirits, and cocktails during bar service hours and dinner - Complimentary coffee, tea and cocoa available around the clock - Formal and informal presentations by our Expedition Team and guest speakers as scheduled - A photographic journal documenting your expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - Hair dryer and bathrobes in every cabin

-- NEW Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
-(Premium packages are available for more dataintensive applications.) - All miscellaneous service taxes and port charges throughout the program - · All luggage handling aboard the ship - Emergency Evacuation insurance for all passengers to a maximum benefit of USD \$500,000 per person - · One 10- to 15-minute helicopter flightseeing excursion (weather and logistics permitting) - · Group arrival transfer in Ushuaia from airport to pre-expedition hotel on Day 1 - One night's pre-expedition hotel accommodation in Ushuaia with breakfast.
+- Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
+(Premium packages are available for more data-intensive applications.) - All miscellaneous service taxes and port charges throughout the program - All luggage handling aboard the ship - Emergency Evacuation insurance for all passengers to a maximum benefit of USD \$500,000 per person - Group arrival transfer in Ushuaia from airport to pre-expedition hotel on Day 1 - One night's pre-expedition hotel accommodation in Ushuaia with breakfast.
 (Note: The number of guests per room is the same as cabin occupancy on the ship.
 Due to limited availability, travelers who reserve a suite on board are accommodated in standard rooms at the hotel.
-Triple rooms may not - · Group transfer from hotel to ship on embarkation day - Group departure transfer upon disembarkation in Ushuaia from ship to local airport or to luggage.
+Triple rooms may not be available.) - Group transfer from hotel to ship on embarkation day - Group departure transfer upon disembarkation in Ushuaia from ship to local airport or to luggage.